hoytech/quadrable/README.md

     db.removeMemStore();

 The above described the "owning" interface for MemStores.
-There is also a non-owning interface that lets you manage MemStores lifetimes separately from the Quadrable instance:
+There is also a non-owning interface that lets you manage MemStore lifetimes separately from the Quadrable instance:

     quadrable::MemStore m;